lionlai1989/machine-learning/README.md

 In the first week of Course 2, it introduced the essential theoretical concepts and implementation details required for building a multiple layer perceptron (MLP) network from scratch.
-As a practical exercise, I constructed a simple three-layer MLP for classifying handwritten digits '0' and '1'.
+As a practical exercise, I constructed a simple three-layer MLP for classifying handwritten digits '0' and '1.'
+Essentially, this MLP behaves similarly to logistic regression, producing a single scalar output of either '0' or '1,' differentiating between exactly two classes.
 While the model's performance was nearly perfect, it did encounter a specific challenge in correctly classifying a '0' with a narrow middle section.